-Affairs are a fantasy.
-They aren’t real.
 When people are having affairs, they aren’t doing real life with their affair partners.
-They aren’t dealing with kids, dirty laundry, hectic parent driving schedules, finances, in-laws, etc.
+Affair partners aren’t dealing with kids, dirty laundry, hectic parent driving schedules, finances, in-laws, etc.

-When we meet someone new, it’s easy to get those tingling sensations that we mistake for real love.
-We had these feelings for our spouse when we met them.
-The world stands still and all you can do is think about this person 24/7.
-You are IN LOVE, or so you think.
+It’s easy to get those tingling sensations that we mistake for real love, when we meet someone new.
+We had these feelings for our spouse when we met them; the world stands still and all you can do is think about this person 24/7, because you are IN LOVE, or so you think.